I love animals, birthdays, exploring, freaking-out, and SMILING. Freaking-out usually tops the list.

 What do you do as a RDN?

 I have to try every food on the planet.
 Even fried crickets.
 Oh wait.
 That may not be a rule.
 I just love to eat.
 I do try to help people learn what foods can make them feel alive and healthy and energetic.
 I also tweak my favorite recipes so they're healthier and don't taste like cardboard.
+I eat like a total normal person, and try to help my clients do the same.

 Favorite thing in the whole wide world?